-PIN NAME MULTIPLEXED SIGNAL NAME PIN TYPE (1) OTHER (2) FUNCTION General-Purpose I/O Pins General-Purpose I/O Pins GPIO7 GPIO6 GPIO5 GPIO4 GPIO3 GPIO2/BOOTM2 GPIO1/BOOTM1 GPIO0/BOOTM0 I/O/Z F, G, H, M General-purpose configurable inputs/outputs.
-GPIO[7:0] can be individually configured as inputs or outputs via the GPIO Direction Register (IODIR).
+PIN NAME MULTIPLEXED SIGNAL NAME PIN TYPE (1) OTHER (2) FUNCTION General-Purpose I/O Pins GPIO7 GPIO6 GPIO5 GPIO2/BO GPIO1/BO GPIO0/BO OTM1 I/O/Z F, G, H, M General-purpose configurable inputs/outputs.
+GPI0[7:0] can be individually configured as inputs or outputs via the GPIO Direction Register (IODIR).
 Data can be read from inputs or written to outputs via the GPIO Data Register (IODATA).
 The GPIO pins are configured as inputs after reset.
 Boot mode selection signals.
-GPIO[2:0]/BOOTM[2:0] are sampled following reset to configure the boot mode for the DSP.
+GPI0[2:0]/BOOTM[2:0] are sampled following reset to configure the boot mode for the DSP.
 After the boot is completed, these pins can be used as general-purpose inputs/outputs.
 The GPIO4 pin is also used as an output for handshaking purposes on some of the boot modes.
-Although this pin is not involved in boot mode selection, users should be aware that this pin will become active as an output during the bootload process and should design accordingly.
+Although this pin is not involved in boot mode selection, users should be aware that this pin will become active as an output during the boottoad process and should design accordingly.
 After the bootload process is complete, the loaded application may change the function of the GPIO4 pin.
 Multiplexed general-purpose input/output pins.
-The GPIO3 signal is multiplexed with the CLKX2 signal through the SPO pin.
-The function of the SPO pin is set to GPIO3 if GPIO7 is low during reset.
-The SPO pin is set to GPIO3 if GPIO7 is low during reset.
-The SPO pin is set to GPIO3 if GPIO7 is low during reset.
-The SPO pin is set to CLKX2 if GPIO7 is high during reset.
-The function of the SPO pin will be set once the device is taken out of reset (RESET pin transitions from a low to high state).
+The GPIO3 signal is multiplexed with the CLKX2 signal through the SP0 pin.
+The function of the SP0 pin is set to GPIO3 if GPIO7 is low during reset.
+The SP0 pin will be set once the device is taken out of reset (RESET pin transitions from a low to high state).
 The GPIO5 signal is multiplexed with the FSX2 signal through the SP2 pin.
-The function of the SP2 pin is determined by the state of the GPIO7 pin during reset.
+The function of the SP2 pin is determined by the state of GPIO7 is low during reset.
+The SP2 pin set to FSX2 if GPIO7 is high during reset.
+The SP2 pin is set to GPIO5 if GPIO7 is low during reset.
+The SP2 pin will be set once the device is taken out of reset (RESET pin transitions from a low to high state).
+The SP2 pin is set to GPIO5 if GPIO7 is low during reset.
 The SP2 pin is set to FSX2 if GPIO7 is high during reset.
-The function of the SP2 pin is set to FSX2 if GPIO7 is high during reset.
-The function of the SP2 pin is set to FSX2 if GPIO7 is high during reset.
-The CLKMD0 bit of the Clock Mode Control Register (CLKMD) will be set once the device is taken out of reset (RESET pin transitions from a low to high state).
-Input clock source to the DSP.
-If GPIO4 is low at reset, the CLKMD0 bit of the Clock Mode Control Register (CLKMD) will be set to 0' and the int XF O/Z F External output (latched software-programmable signal).
+The SPC pin will be set once the device is taken out of reset (RESET pin transitions from a low to high state).
+Input clock source selection.
+The CLKMDD bit of the Clock Mode Control Register (CLKMD) determines which clock, either OSCOUT or X2/CLKIN, is used as an input clock source to the DSP.
+If GPIO4 is low at reset, the CLKMDD bit of the Clock Mode control XF XF F External output (latched software-programmable signal).
 XF is set high by the BSET XF instruction, set low by BCLR XF instruction, or by loading ST1.
 XF is used for signaling other processors in multiprocessor configurations or used as a general-purpose output pin.
 The XF pin is set to a value of '1' during reset.
 Oscillator/Clock Pins CLKOUT O/Z F Clock output.
 CLKOUT can be set to reflect the clock of the Fast Peripherals Clock Group, Slow Peripherals Clock Group, and the External Memory Interface Clock Group.
 The CLKOUT pin is set to the internal clock SYSCLK1 during and after reset.
 SYSCLK1 is set equal to a divided-by-four CLKIN or OSCOUT (depending on the state of the GPIO4 pin) during and after reset.
 SYSCLK1 is used to clock the Fast Peripheral Clock Group.
 X2/CLKIN I Clock/oscillator input.
 If the internal oscillator is not being used, X2/CLKIN functions as the clock input.
-X1 X1 O Output pin from the internal oscillator for the crystal.
+X1 0 Output pin from the internal oscillator for the crystal.
 If the internal oscillator is not used, X1 should be left unconnected.